MicrosoftDocs/security/zero-trust/add-saas-apps.md

 ## Multifactor authentication and conditional access
-Azure AD MFA helps safeguard access to data and applications, providing another layer of security by using a second form of authentication.There are many methods that can be used for a second-factor authentication.
+Azure AD multifactor authentication (MFA) helps safeguard access to data and applications, providing another layer of security by using a second form of authentication.It provides additional security by requiring a second form of verification and delivers strong authentication.
+There are many methods that can be used for a second-factor authentication.

 For more information, see [Manage application access and security](/azure/active-directory/manage-apps/tutorial-manage-access-security#create-a-conditional-access-policy).